13-CF/afetch/README.md

 **Partial Support**
 *  FreeBSD (ldflags must be edited in the makefile to include sysinfo)

+**Building on FreeBSD**
+You will have to install the libsysinfo package, then follow the instructions in the first line of the makefile

 **Please request your distro if you want it added**